HESA Sofreh Mahi: Development

 Iran officially stated that it is working on a stealth UCAV named Sofreh Mahi on 7 Feb.
 2010.
 Iranian officials reported that the drone has a shape similar to the Eagle ray resulting in the drone being called the Sofreh Mahi (the Persian for "Eagle Ray").
 The drone is also made out of special materials that absorb radar energy.
 These two features give it the ability to evade enemy radars.

 General Aziz Nasirzadeh, Lieutenant Commander of the Iranian Army Air Force, stated that the UAV 'Sofreh Mahi' has been designed and manufactured for reconnaissance and bombing missions, considering its radar-evading capability.

 General Nasirzadeh also announced that once the aircraft passes further tests, and its features and capabilities are completed, the Defense Ministry will begin the production.
 "Production of the actual size as well as mounting and testing weapons and a number of systems on the aircraft are the next phases before we can start its mass production", Nasirzadeh said.

 In February 2011 Iran announced that it is going to build and test a real scale model of the plane, however this is a long process and can take a long time to finish.
 Nasirzadeh said that "It is just one of Iran's UAV projects and one of our goals is to produce such planes.
 Because the world is moving towards that direction."

+Specifications

+This Iranian bird is about 1.2 meters long and has a wingspan of over 2.22 meters, and uses a combustion engine with a plastic propeller in front of the body to fly; on the other hand, the prototype of the fish-stinging bird has a maximum flight range of about 2,000 meters, a range of about 15 kilometers, a flight duration of 60 minutes, and a speed of about 170 kilometers per hour.